Hidden in the lush, emerald labyrinth encircling the Fountain, four figures prowled the ceremony's edge, senses alert for the slightest threat.

 "Do not discard that book!"
 He said, his voice rising.
 "There's importance within those pages!"

-After Telos's last attempts to win their compliance, Asahi and Aletha's resistance faded, and they surrendered, abandoning all hope of escape.
+After Telos's final efforts to sway them, Asahi and Aletha's resistance crumbled.
+They surrendered, hope of escape slipping away.

-Defeated, they let their weapons fall and collapsed to the floor, eyes drawn to the shattered window and the ancient city far below.
+Defeated, they let their weapons clatter to the floor and collapsed, gazes fixed on the broken window and the ancient city sprawled below.

 "The ground… or rather the soil is unstable," Telos said as he dropped his blade too.
 "Do you know how far you two have gone?"